| September 28, 1996 Knight Ridder/Tribune News Service

 in Gaza Strip, where he told settlers: ``I promise you that

+my grandchildren will play on this beach.''
 Part of Moscowitz's vision for Israel is to take greater

 control of the Old City, according to Likud activists.
 Said